 Website

 The website has a clean interface and is generally user-friendly with a dedicated FAQ section.
-Users are able to switch the website content between English and Lithuanian, with one exception in terms of the aforementioned official signed documentation backing the project listings.
+Users are able to switch the website content between English and Lithuanian.

-The website contains a blog section that has been kept updated on a monthly basis since the platform launched in November 2020.
-This shows a consistent level of activity which is always a positive indicator.
+The website contains a blog section that has been updated consistently since the platform launched in November 2020.
+The quarterly investor updates are particularly useful, providing transparent breakdowns of portfolio performance, new market entries, and key metrics.
+This level of transparency is always a positive indicator.

 Fees